jcs-instructor/mobtimer/backlog.md

 ## Investigate

+    - [ ] WIP/maybe the new message "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes" is good enough?
-    - [ ] WIP: Bug on clean start: When start all tasks and join a mob for the first time, we get this error message in the browser console: "The connection to ws://localhost:4000/ was interrupted while the page was loading."
-And the play button says, "Start (temp hack)" -  it might be fixed by adding sleep for 2 seconds in the frontend start watch (to make sure other components are compiled first)
+      - Background: Bug on clean start: When start all tasks and join a mob for the first time, we get this error message in the browser console: "The connection to ws://localhost:4000/ was interrupted while the page was loading."
+And the play button says, "Start (temp hack)" -  it might be fixed by adding sleep for 2 seconds in the frontend start watch (to make sure other components are compiled first) (Note: On 5/5/23, I changed the message from "Start (temp hack)" to "Service Unavailable - Try Refreshing Your Browser in 1-3 minutes")

 ## Enhancements